davidcsterratt/davidcsterratt.github.io/projects.md

 <figcaption>Schematic diagram of retinotopy.</figcaption>
 </figure>

-During early development in vertebtrates, topographic maps form between retinal ganglion cells and their targets, the optic tectum/superior colliculus and the lateral geniculate nucleus.
+During early development in vertebrates, topographic maps form between retinal ganglion cells and their targets, the optic tectum/superior colliculus and the lateral geniculate nucleus.
 Chemical markers, expressed in gradients, and electrical